GuiMarion/BenchmarkSourceSeparation/README.md

 ## Usage

 ### Extraction
-The script extract.py in audio/ extracts files in order to fill the experiment script.
+The script extract.py in audio/ extracts files in order to feed the experiment script.

 ### Experiment

-The script MainExperiment launch the experiment, you can change parameter by editing the file.
+The script MainExperiment.py launch the experiment, you can change parameter by editing the file.

     Usage: Python3 MainExperiment.py <ROOM or ANECHOIC>